 The Sweetbay is a truly lovely tree that offers much to any gardener who chooses it, with the silvery underside of its leaves contrasting the dark green upper, beautiful flowers appearing in numbers that compliment rather than smother and bright, interesting fruits to close the growing year.
 A delightful addition to any space, it will be enjoyed by many.

-The sweetbay is most abundant in the states of Alabama, Georgia, Florida and South Carolina but is found all along the Atlantic and Gulf coastal plains, usually in sites that are moist throughout the year and have acidic soils with poor drainage; its favoured spots are often subjected to flooding in the wet or winter seasons.
-Dependant on where you are it is a deciduous (north, northeast) or evergreen (south to southeast) tree, with the south being home to taller single trunk examples whose height are greater than their width and the north having smaller multi-stem shrub-like trees.
+The Sweetbay is most abundant in the states of Alabama, Georgia, Florida and South Carolina but is found all along the Atlantic and Gulf coastal plains, usually in sites that are moist throughout the year and have acidic soils with poor drainage; its favored spots are often subjected to flooding in the wet or winter seasons.
+Dependent on where you are, it is a deciduous (north, northeast) or evergreen (south to southeast) tree, with the south being home to taller single trunk examples whose height are greater than their width and the north having smaller multi-stem shrub-like trees.

-Although the fruits and seeds are not edible it might be surprising to learn that the flowers themselves are, although before you go chucking handfuls into your salad be warned that the flavor is as potent as the aroma is strong.
+Although the fruits and seeds are not edible, it might be surprising to learn that the flowers themselves are edible – although before you go chucking handfuls into your salad be warned that the flavor is as potent as the aroma is strong.
 The petals can, in fact, be sweet or savory pickled and makes a delicate and unusual gift, being considered something of a delicacy.